 In this guide we will look at light.
 Light is the essential material of photography and learning how to make the best of the light conditions is a must for those looking to take their pictures to the next level.

 Your camera is constantly analysing the amount of light in a scene.
-You can see this for yourself: half press the shutter - you will notice how the Shutter Speed, Aperture and ISO vary depending on how much light is present (look at the numbers in the viewfinder).
+You can see this for yourself: half press the shutter - you will notice how the Shutter Speed, Aperture and ISO vary depending on how much light is present (look at the numbers on the screen).
 The combination of these settings produce a picture that has acceptable brightness, we call this “exposure “.

 Take a look at these three images; typically we would call the top image “underexposed”, the middle image “correctly exposed” and the image above “overexposed”.
 But this doesn’t mean the middle image is best, you can adjust exposure based on your own creative decision.